subliminal/fuelphp-mongoauth/README.md

 salt/secret exactly as SimpleAuth does.
 This effectively means evil people would need each users encoded password, their individual salt AND the applications secret key in order to get the plain-text password.
+* The driver does NOT serialize additional data.
+SimpleAuth takes all additional fields and serielizes them into a "profile" field.
+It's good for a demo, but not particularly useful in real life.

 License
 -------